 It’s the sparkling red par excellence, an integral part of the great gastronomic tradition of the Po valley in Emilia-Romagna.
-A light, flavorful, and zesty wine, it’s perfect for a picnic or every day meals, it goes well with cold cuts, pasta dishes, and grilled vegetables.
+A light, flavorful, and zesty wine, it’s perfect for a picnic or every day meals and goes well with cold cuts, pasta dishes, and grilled vegetables.

-It’s inexpensive, nutritious, delicious, popular, and famous all over the world.
-Pizza is so important to warrant UNESCO heritage.
+Inexpensive, nutritious, delicious, popular, and famous all over the world: Pizza is so important to warrant UNESCO heritage.
 Everyone knows about it.
 Some people love it so much they could eat it for breakfast, lunch, and dinner.
-If you separate urban legend from its origin story you’ll appreciate an Italian trait so much more. […]

 It’s even in the Bible where Isaac offers Abraham a mix of milk and snow.
 I don’t know about you, but it’s my very favorite Italian dessert.
 There are many famous contenders – tiramisu’ (originally from Treviso), “panettone” (from Milano), “pandoro” (from Verona), the chocolate Easter egg (Torino), and less known “zuppa inglese” (nothing English […]

 If you’ve ever been to Italy, you know the right thing to do – enjoy a nice cup of coffee as soon as possible.
 You can get a good “caffe’” at the airport and even at the Autogrill, the Italian motorway rest stops.